-- NEW!
-From Novice to Novelist, with John DeDakis
+- From Novice to Novelist, with John DeDakis

 - Engineering a Successful Story Structure, with Tim Storm

-- The Best Kept Secret To Writing A Book Readers Can’t Put Down: A Step-by-Step Guide To Plotting with Urgency, with Ann Garvin
+- Best-Kept Secret to Writing a Book Readers Can’t Put Down: A Step-by-Step Guide to Plotting with Urgency, with Ann Garvin

 - Write Meaningful Nonfiction: Turn Your Personal Experiences, Knowledge, and Journaling into an Inspiring Book, Blogs, or Other Writing, with Julie Tallard Johnson

 - Master Class—Your Nonfiction Book’s First 50 Pages & the Book Proposal That Follows, with Laurie Scheer

 - The Strategic Art of Writing Poems in Forms, with Marilyn Taylor

 Instructor: John DeDakis